Federal Loan Repayment Options

 Types of Federal Student Loan Repayment Plans:

-• Income-Based Repayment (IBR) Plan: Income-Based Repayment Plan became available July 1, 2009.
-To qualify for the IBR Plan, you must have a partial financial hardship.
+- Income-Based Repayment (IBR) Plan: To qualify for the IBR Plan, you must have a partial financial hardship.
 Under this plan, during any period when you have a partial financial hardship, your required monthly payment amount will not exceed 15 percent of the difference between your adjusted gross income and 150 percent of the Federal Poverty Guideline amount for your family size and state.
-You are considered to have a partial financial hardship if the amount you would be required to repay on your eligible student loans under a Standard Repayment Plan with a 10-year repayment period is more than the amount you would be required to repay under the IBR Plan.
+To qualify for this plan, your monthly payment must be less than what you would pay under the Standard Repayment Plan with a 10-year repayment period.
 If you repay under this plan and meet certain other requirements over a 25-year period, any remaining balance on your loans may be canceled.
 Contact the Direct Loan Servicing Center (for Direct Loans) or your FFEL lender (for FFEL Program loans) for more information about the IBR Plan.

-• Pay As You Earn (PAYE) Repayment Plan: Monthly payments are 10% of discretionary income, the difference between your adjusted gross income and 150% of the poverty guideline for your family size and state of residence (other conditions may apply).
+- Pay As You Earn (PAYE) Repayment Plan: Monthly payments are 10% of discretionary income, the difference between your adjusted gross income and 150% of the poverty guideline for your family size and state (other conditions may apply).
 You must also prove partial financial hardship.
-Additionally, you must be a new borrower on or after October 1, 2007, and must have received a Direct Loan disbursement on or after October 1, 2011.
+Additionally, you must be a new borrower on or after October 1, 2007, you must have received a Direct Loan disbursement on or after October 1, 2011 and you must have applied for the PAYE Plan before July 1, 2024.
+If you are currently enrolled in this plan, you must stay continuously enrolled in order to remain on the PAYE Plan, as no new enrollments are accepted.